frovedis/frovedis/doc/tutorial/tutorial.md

 `gendata.py`.
 You can find the label of the generated data as `train.label`.
 It should be mostly the same as the clustering result.

+### 4.3.3 ART2a

+ART2a is one of clustering algorithm.
+The feature of this algorithm is that the number of cluster is not fixed but increased in the process affected by the model parameter.

+Please look at "src/tut4.3-3", which looks like this:

+       auto result = frovedis::art2a(data, weight_size, max_iter, random_shuffle, random_seed, learning_rate, vigilance);

+This method performs clustering based art2a method. `data` is samples to be clustered, in which each row is one sample. `weight_size` is the initial number of clusters and this is the row size of initial weight matrix. `random_shuffle` enables shuffling order of sample selection. `learning_rate` and `vigilance` are parameters for art2a model.
+If `data_inplace` is true, preprocess to `data0` is applied in-place.
+If you want to keep it constant, set `data_inplace` false.

+Return value is weight matrix of final clusters and its assignment of each sample.
+Cluster assignment is represented as vector with the number of all samples, and its element is the row index of weight matrix.

 ## 4.4 Factorization Machine

 We provide factorization machine algorithm.